mattjamesmartin/mattjamesmartin.github.io/_posts/2023-01-17-perfectionism.md

 date:   2023-01-17
 excerpt: "A Guide to Writing for Perfectionists"
 ---
-<p style="text-align: center;">How can we overcome perfectionism in our writing?
+<p style="width: 50%;">How can we overcome perfectionism in our writing?
 As academics, we often set unrealistically high standards when we must put words to the page.
 Chronically slow writing and obsessive editing are common symptoms of perfectionist writing.
 Below, I offer some ways to overcome these roadblocks and unlearn the maladaptive features of perfectionism.
 I recommend that perfectionists learn how to separate writing from editing, in effect lowering the stakes of an otherwise stressful task.
 I discuss some specific strategies to this end, such as starting a daily writing log and using informal mediums to record our ideas.
 I emphasize the importance of knowing our limits while writing—that is, when it is time to rest in the interest of future progress.
 Though not exhaustive, this guide provides some tools for perfectionist writers to use in times of need.
 We can strive for excellent writing while also being kind to ourselves.</p>

 ## Introduction